MarcelloMuy/ci-ms4-hotel-website/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home page | When clicking the "Home" button in the navigation bar, the browser redirects me to the home page.
-The is-active styling class will be added to the nav-link making it display text in bold. | PASS
+Home page | When clicking on the "Home" button in the navigation bar, the browser redirects me to the home page.
+The is-active styling class will be added to the nav-link, making it display text in bold. | PASS
-Logo | When clicking the "Logo" in the navigation bar, the browser redirects me to the home page.
+Logo | When clicking on the "Logo" in the navigation bar, the browser redirects me to the home page.
 The logo is placed at the center of the navbar on small screens.
-All links in will placed in the hamburger menu in small screens | PASS
+All links are placed in the hamburger menu on small screens | PASS
-Contact Us | When clicking the "Contact Us" button in the navigation bar, the browser redirects me to the contact us section on the page.
+Contact Us | When clicking on the "Contact Us" button in the navigation bar, the browser redirects me to the contact us section of the page.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
-Our Rooms | When clicking the "Our Rooms" button in the navigation bar, the browser redirects me to the our rooms page.
+Our Rooms | When clicking on the "Our Rooms" button in the navigation bar, the browser redirects me to the our rooms page.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
-Book Now | When clicking the "Book Now" button in the navigation bar, the browser redirects me to the book now page.
+Book Now | When clicking on the "Book Now" button in the navigation bar, the browser redirects me to the book now page.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
-My Bookings | When clicking the "My Bookings" button in the navigation bar, the browser redirects me to the my bookings page.
+My Bookings | When clicking on the "My Bookings" button in the navigation bar, the browser redirects me to the my bookings page.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
-Register | When clicking the "Register" button in the navigation bar, the browser redirects me to the register page.
+Register | When clicking on the "Register" button in the navigation bar, the browser redirects me to the register page.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
-Sign-in / Sign-out | When clicking the "Sign-in" or "Sign-out" button in the navigation bar, the browser redirects me to the Sign-in or sign-out page.
+Sign-in / Sign-out | When clicking on the "Sign-in" or "Sign-out" button in the navigation bar, the browser redirects me to the Sign-in or sign-out page.
 The register link is only displayed if the user is signed-in.
 The is-active styling class will be added to the nav-link making it display text in bold. | PASS
 Text | Checked that all fonts and colours used are consistent. | PASS

 ### Footer